hamlet-io/docs/docs/integrations/jenkins/examplelibrary/examples/deploy/prepare-release.md

 sidebar_label: prepare
 title: Prepare Release Pipeline
 ---
-import Admonition from 'react-admonitions';
-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 Creates the templates required for a release and associates the provided Release Identifier with the builds in the current environment.
 This Release Identifier will then represent this collection of builds to promote through the environments.

 ## Triggers

 This pipeline is intended to be called by the ['Promote Release' pipeline](promote-release) and defines no automatic triggers.

 ## Parameters

 This pipeline accepts a **RELEASE_IDENTIFIER** parameter for the unique Release to be prepared.
 The **DEPLOYMENT_UNITS** parameter can be provided, however by default it will read its values from an array defined at the top of the file.

 ## Stages

 ### Setup

 Loads environment variables from the Hamlet [`properties`](../properties/properties) file.

 ### Prepare

 Prepare the Jenkins execution environment, verify build references can be found (as defined by their build format) in registry, generate application-level deployment-unit templates and update them in the Hamlet CMDB.

 ### Post Job

 After running, this pipeline will notify a defined slack channel of either success or failure.

 ## Scripts

 This example uses groovy scripts from the [jenkins-shared-library](https://github.com/hamlet-io/jenkins-shared-library)

 ## Example

 ```groovy
 #!groovy
 def releaseUnits = [